 You have the right to know the identity and professional status of individuals providing service to you and to know which physician or other practitioner is primarily responsible for your care.
 This includes your right to know of the existence of any professional relationship among the people who are treating you, as well as the relationship to any other healthcare or educational institutions involved in your care.
 Participation by you in clinical training programs or in the gathering of data for research purposes is voluntary.

 You have the right to freedom from the imposition of mental, physical, sexual and verbal abuse, neglect and exploitation.
-You have the right to be free from restraints that are not medically necessary or are used as a means of coercion, discipline, convenience, or retaliation by staff.
+You have the right to be free from restraints that are not medically necessary or are used as a means of coercion, discipline, convenience or retaliation by staff.
 When not required to treat your medical symptoms you shall be free from chemical/physical/mental restraints except as necessary by your condition and physician authorization.

 You have the right to give or withhold informed consent.
 You also have the right to give or withhold informed consent to produce or use recordings, films or other images of yourself for purposes other than your care.
 You or your representative has the right to participate in the development and implementation of your care plan and decisions about your care, treatment and services.
 Information should be provided in a manner tailored to a patient's age, language and ability to understand.
-Your physician will provide complete and current information in a language you can understand concerning your diagnosis (to the degree known), treatment and any known prognosis, alternative treatments or procedures and the potential benefits, drawbacks, or risks of each.
+Your physician will provide complete and current information in a language you can understand concerning your diagnosis (to the degree known), treatment and any known prognosis, as well as alternative treatments or procedures and the potential benefits, drawbacks or risks of each.
 The family or guardian for infants, children and adolescent patients has the right to be involved in the assessment, initial treatment and continuing care of the patient.
 Information should be relayed to the pediatric patient in terms that are easily understood.
 When not medically advisable to give such information to you, it should be made available to a legally authorized individual.
 Patients and, when appropriate, their families will participate in decisions and be informed about the outcomes of care, treatment and services that have been provided, including unanticipated outcomes.

 You have the right to expect that you will be informed of your rights in advance of furnishing or discontinuing care when possible.